luketpeterson/atomspace-bootstrap-guide/_sources/contents/01_getting_oriented.rst.txt

    (display dog_concept)

-Now, you can see all of the atoms in the Atomspace with this function:
+Now, you can see all the atoms in the Atomspace with this function:

 .. code-block:: scheme